 Social: No surprise here, our social side involves our relationships with others.
 This is more important than you think.
 Research shows older people who have strong social support networks have 50% better survivability rate than those who do not.
 There are also actual positive physiological, stress-busting changes that happen within the body as we interact with people we care about.
-Science-backed data shows health and longevity improve when one has loving and caring relationships.
+Science-backed data shows we are healthier and we live longer when we have loving and supportive relationships.

 Mental/Emotional: This one encompasses so much.
 How stressed are you, and what are you doing to relieve your stress?
 How inspired are you and are you taking the time for travel and new experiences?
 What about hobbies, do you have regular hobbies you engage in?
 Are you allowing yourself to experience the discomfort zone?
 Experiences that make us uncomfortable lead to neuroplasticity in the brain (the ability for the brain to change), which make us stronger and more resilient to life’s challenges.